DataDog/integrations-extras/flagsmith/README.md

 [Flagsmith][https://www.flagsmith.com/] facilitates feature management across web, mobile, and server side applications.
 The Datadog Flagsmith integration enables you to view information about flag changes directly within Datadog.

-All flag change events are sent to Datadog, tagged with the Environment they were changed in.
+All flag change events are sent to Datadog.
+These events are tagged with the environment they were changed in.

 ## Setup